chatmail/relay/doc/source/overview.rst

 invocations of cmdeploy.
-This environment variable is intended for use in future revisions to support building Docker images with software pre-installed, and configuration of containers at run time from environmnet variables.
+This environment variable is intended for use in future revisions to support building Docker images with software pre-installed, and configuration of containers at run time from environment variables.

-The ``install_impl()`` method for the deployer classes is static, to ensure that it does not rely on any object state, in particular, the configuration details of the deployment.
-This helps ensure that all install methods are suitable for running as part of a container image build.
+The, ``install()`` methods for the deployer classes should use 'self' as little as possible, preferably not at all.
+In particular, ``install()`` methods should never depend on "config" data, such as the config dictionary in ``self.config`` or specific values like ``self.mail_domain``.
+This ensures that these methods can be used to perform generic installation operations that are applicable across multiple relay deployments, and therefore can be called in the process of building a general-purpose container image.

 Operations that start services for systemd-based deployments should only be called from the ``activate_impl()`` methods.
 These methods